aarongilly/notes/content/Niels Bohr Expert Quote.md

   - learning
   - quote
 ---
-**An expert is a man who has made all the mistakes which can be made, in a narrow field. - Niels Bohr**

 > An expert is a man who has made all the mistakes which can be made, in a narrow field. - Niels Bohr

 ---